 2. Visit Charlottenburg Palace

-This 18th century palace, erected to serve as the summer residence of the first queen consort of Prussia, Sophie Charlotte, is one of the largest and most important palaces in Germany.
-It is somewhat distant from the center, but can be easily reached by public transport.
+This 18th-century palace, erected to serve as the summer residence of the first queen consort of Prussia, Sophie Charlotte, is one of the largest and most important palaces in Germany.
+It is somewhat distant from the center but can be easily reached by public transport.

 The interior of the Palace retains most of its original decoration and is open to the public every day except Mondays.
-In addition to the diverse experiences you can enjoy at Charlottenburg Palace, the real jewel of the palace are its gardens which you can stroll through free of charge.
+In addition to the diverse experiences you can enjoy at Charlottenburg Palace, the real jewel of the palace is its gardens which you can stroll through free of charge.

 3. Take a cruise on the Spree River

-Berlin is a city that constantly demands your attention and energy and for that reason there will be times when you need a break and simply want to enjoy the city and its sights in a relaxed way.
-When this happens to you I recommend you take a one or two hour cruise on the Spree river and tour the city.
+Berlin is a city that constantly demands your attention and energy and for that reason, there will be times when you need a break and simply want to enjoy the city and its sights in a relaxed way.
+When this happens to you I recommend you take a one or two-hour cruise on the Spree river and tour the city.

 4. Tour the city by tour bus

 You have to take note of this recommendation, especially if you are only staying a few days in the German capital.
-Taking a pass for the tourist bus: is not only a comfortable way to get sightseeing views of Berlin while strolling around the city, it is also an ideal way to move between its main points of interest saving time and long walks.
+Taking a pass for the tourist bus is not only a comfortable way to get sightseeing views of Berlin while strolling around the city, it is also an ideal way to move between its main points of interest saving time and long walks.